instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 }
 ```

 Server notifies Client of any remote peers that Client can connect to.
-This is a key method when talking about Dynamic
-API mentioned in `Signalling Protocol considerations`.
-Any Client's request to subscriber/publish will be based on data
-provided by this request.
+This is a key method when talking about Dynamic API mentioned in [Signalling Protocol considerations][signalling-protocol-considerations].
+Any Client's request to subscribe/publish will be based on data provided by this request.

 Params:
 1. ```remote_peer_id```: if `Some`, then represents specific remote `Peer` associated with some `Member`.
 If `None`, then represents Servers peer connection.